 There’s a potential retirement crisis in the offing and it’s not necessarily your own.
-As you map out your plans for financial security in an uncertain future, you should also be thinking about your parents.
+As you map out your plans for financial security in an uncertain future, you should also be thinking about caring for aging parents.

 Why?
 Because people are living longer—and it’s surprising even them.

-According to the Social Security Administration, men who reach 65 today can expect to live, on average, to 84 years or longer.
-Bump that even higher for women, who, on average, will see at least their 86th birthday.
-And, as SSA reminds us, those are just averages.
-One out of every four 65-year-olds today will live past age 90.
-One of 10 will reach 95 or older.
-Living longer can mean added health care costs, including sometimes-pricey in-home services, that may stretch an entire family’s savings.
+According to the Social Security Administration (SSA), men who reach 65 today can expect to live, on average, to age 84.3.
+Bump that even higher for women, who can expect to live until, on average, age 86.7.
+And, as the SSA reminds us, those are just the averages—one out of every four 65-year-olds today will live past age 90, and one out of 10 will reach 95 or older.
+Living longer can mean added health care and long-term care costs, including sometimes-pricey in-home services or perhaps nursing home costs, that may stretch an entire family’s savings.

-"There's a growing need for income that is guaranteed to last a person's entire life, as people are living longer and are concerned about outliving their assets," agrees Matt Sadowsky, president for The Insurance Agency of TD Ameritrade.
+In other words, there’s a growing need for income that is guaranteed to last a person’s entire life, as many people are living longer and are concerned about outliving their assets.
+While there are a number of alternatives regarding how to handle long-term care expenses, here are two:

 Many Gen Xers and the Ys right behind them already know these longevity statistics and are factoring them into retirement planning.
 Younger Boomers, too.
-Their parents, however, didn’t count on living this long, and many of them are ill-prepared.
-Are your parents among the 13% of Americans who actually have long-term health care insurance?
+Their parents, however, didn’t necessarily count on living this long, and many of them are ill-prepared.
+According to a 2018 study by the National Bureau of Economic Research, a mere 10% of the elderly have long-term care insurance.
+Are your parents among them?

 They may be able to subsist on Social Security and/or a nice pension with some supplementary income through dividends or withdrawals from Individual Retirement Accounts (IRAs).
 But what happens when Alzheimer’s, mobility issues, or some other health curveball barrels in?
-What happens if the value of a home or a stock portfolio goes south just when those assets are needed most?
+What happens if the value of a home or an investment portfolio goes south just when those assets are needed most?
 That’s when the real financial pain begins.
-Long-term care can be very, very expensive.
+Caring for elderly parents can be very, very expensive.

 Let’s look at the hard, cold facts about long-term care: It can eat up all your assets in no time at all.

-In Chicago, the average cost of in-home health care will set you back $22 an hour, according to the Federal Long Term Care Insurance Program offered to federal and U.S. Postal Service employees.
-Just two years of that and the total bill rings up quickly to $69,000 and counting—and that’s for only six hours per visit, five days a week.
+In Chicago, the average cost of a home health aide will set you back $24 an hour, according to the 2018 Genworth Cost of Care Survey.
+Just one year of that and the total bill rings up quickly to about $37,000—and that’s for only six hours per visit, five days a week.
 Someone else has to stand in the rest of the time.

-If Pop were put in a skilled nursing home in Chicago, the average per-day price tag is $186, times two years is equal to $136,000.
-In Newport News, it’s pricier per day in a nursing home, at $198, or $145,000 over the same period.
+If Pop were put in a nursing home in Chicago, the average per-day price tag is $241, or about $88,000 a year.
+In Richmond, it’s pricier per day in a nursing home, at $260, or about $95,000 over the same period.

 Not all families can afford the prices in this small sample.
 Medicare doesn’t cover hospital or nursing home stays over 100 days, so don’t count on that.
 And Medicaid is available only if your assets are next to nothing.